coderforlife/c4l-habari/README.md

 This is the www.coderforlife.com website, forked from the Habari project.

 Habari is licensed under the Apache License v2.0.
 "JQuery" and "Blueprint CSS Framework" is under the MIT license.
+"GeSHi" is under the GPL license.
+The "coderforlife" theme and plugin are licensed under GPL.

 This repo is lacking all content and missing the config.php from a functioning system but otherwise is good to go.
 For additional utility, httpd-c4l.conf must be included by Apache.
 LICENSE and NOTICE, along with the docs submodule, are removed for use in a production environment.